sehr-abrar/tiktok-claims-classification/README.md

 - `docs/` – project proposal, PACE document, and final reports

 ## Usage
-You can explore the notebooks to see the workflow from data exploration to model evaluation, and review the visualizations and reports for both technical and executive audiences.
+You can explore the notebooks to see the workflow from data exploration to model evaluation, and review the visualizations and reports for both technical and executive audiences!